MSC Student Conference on National Affairs: Strategic Partnerships

 Since 2011, MSC SCONA has partnered with the United States Army War College to hold a pre-conference exercise called the International Strategic Crisis Negotiation Exercise (ISCNE).
-In previous years, this experience has focused on international conflicts like that of the Nagorno-Karabakh region (2018) and the contested island of Cyprus.
-This exercise is also held at approximately a dozen graduate schools of government and public service nationwide.
+In previous years, this experience has focused on international conflicts like those in the Nagorno-Karabakh region (2018) and the contested island of Cyprus.
+This exercise is also held at approximately a dozen government and public service graduate schools nationwide.
 MSC SCONA remains the only student-led and organized version of the ISCNE program.

 The Texas A&M Bush School of Government and Public Service and MSC SCONA have a long-standing relationship beyond student leadership to include speakers such as former Bush School Dean Amb.
-Ryan Crocker, who spoke at SCONA 56 in 2011 and SCONA 61 in 2016.
-Ambassador Napper, a Bush School professor, has also had a leading role in the execution of the ISCNE.
+Ryan Crocker spoke at SCONA 56 in 2011 and SCONA 61 in 2016.
+Ambassador Napper, a Bush School professor, has also led in executing the ISCNE.

-In 2017, United States Army officers and civilian staff modified the ISCNE exercise and rebranded as the Domestic Crisis Strategic Response Exercise (DCSRE), in order to better complement SCONA 62's topic of homeland security.
+In 2017, United States Army officers and civilian staff modified the ISCNE exercise and rebranded it as the Domestic Crisis Strategic Response Exercise (DCSRE) to better complement SCONA 62's topic of homeland security.
 Speakers at SCONA 62 included Commandant of the United States Marine Corps General Robert Neller, Director of the National Security Agency Admiral Michael S. Rogers, USN, Director of Los Alamos National Laboratory Charles F. McMillan, and Islamic reformer Dr. Tawfik Hamid.